 For many families, it becomes necessary to move an elderly loved one into a nursing home so that the person can receive the medical care and personal assistance he or she needs.
 We trust nursing facilities to take care of our elderly loved ones when their needs require trained professionals.

 Although most nursing homes in Del City responsibly and respectfully care for our loved ones in their golden years, some facilities and nursing home staff take advantage of the vulnerability of those in their care.
-If you believe your loved one has been the victim of abuse or neglect in a nursing home or other long-term care facility, let our Del City nursing home abuse lawyers at the Cain Law Office help you fight for the justice and compensation your loved one deserves.
+If you believe your loved one has been the victim of elder abuse or neglect in a nursing home or other long-term care facility, let our Del City nursing home abuse lawyers at the Cain Law Office help you fight for the justice and compensation your loved one deserves.

-No one should suffer the pain of abuse or the indignity of neglect.
+No one should suffer the pain of elder abuse or the indignity of neglect.
 Contact us today for a free consultation with one of our skilled nursing home abuse lawyers.

 Why Choose Our Del City Nursing Home Abuse Lawyers?